nicklafferty/craftycody/content/crafts/diy-bedside-tables.md

 Next, I quickly cut four 19in legs from two of my 42in balusters.

 When the top dried I attached the legs.
 I wanted hidden screws, so I measured about an inch in from the edge on the second from the top and the second from the bottom balusters.
-I traced where the leg would go
+I traced where the leg would go and, using a 3/8in drill bit, drilled down partway through the wood.
+Do **not** go all the way through.
+This is making a screw hold that I will cover up with a dowel.